 ‘YoUNgLIs’ are some of the most vulnerable and at-risk youth in the Smokey Mountain area where Young Focus works.
 Often they live alone, i.e. without parents, and some have children of their own to support as well.
 Staff first focus on meeting the YoUNgLIs’ basic needs of food, hygiene and health.
 Then staff begin to provide opportunities, space and time for personal development, discovering their talents and educating them.
 The objective is to recapture their vision and desire for education, and to assist them in enrolling in school again, or in finding a job training program.

-Many children in Tondo are malnourished, so Young Focus provides nutritious and healthy meals for all children in the Love2Learn and Child Care programs.
-In addition, teaching on nutrition, health and hygiene is given to all mothers, as well as tailored daily training for a specific group of mothers who form the Nutrition Core Team.
+Many children in Tondo are malnourished, so Young Focus provides nutritious and healthy meals for all children who need it.
+In addition, teaching on nutrition, health and hygiene is given to all mothers, as well as tailored daily training for a specific group of mothers.

-Approximately 450 children from the Child Care center and the children from the education program ‘Love2 Learn’ receive a daily nutritious meal from Combat Malnutrition when they are in class.
-The training for mothers is a vital element to the program so that children can eat nutritious meals at home as well, and mothers have a better understanding of how to keep their children healthy.
+Children from the school drop outs programs receive a daily nutritious meal from Combat Malnutrition when they are in class.
+The training for mothers from preschool age onwards is a vital element to the program so that children can eat nutritious meals at home as well, and mothers have a better understanding of how to keep their children healthy.
 The objective of Combat Malnutrition is to eliminate malnutrition and promote healthy eating, educating mothers on how to cook good meals within their budget of around $4 USD per day for a family of 4.

-Young Focus gives training on health, hygiene, family planning and parenting skills to all parents of Young Focus students.
-Engaging the parents is vital so that they have the skills, social support and knowledge to bring up their children in the best way possible and can support them during their studies.
-Family Care works with more than 1,000 families.
+Young Focus gives training on health, hygiene, nutrition, parenting skills, family planning, spiritual and mental health, as well as the rights of the child to all parents of Young Focus students.
+Engaging and empowering Parent Leaders to support YF families in the community.
+It is vital so that they have the skills, social support and knowledge to bring up their children in the best way possible and can support them during their studies.

 What now?
 What do I do?